antonioneme/anomalocaris/README.md

 # anomalocaris
-This program finds anomalous / outlier genomic regions based on several attributes
+This program in an implementation of compositional -based anomaly detection.